The Physicochemical Analysis of the Interaction Reaction of Potassium Chloride with Ammonium Hydrosulfate

 An increase in the stoichiometric molar ratio in the system «NH4HSO4 ÷ KCl» leads to the formation of more complex hydrated salts and the basic salt of ammonium - ammonium sulfate, and, on the contrary, a decrease in the ratio - to a more basic compound of potassium sulfate.

-Keywords: Potassium chloride, Thermodynamic analysis, Reaction mechanism, Hydrosulfates, Ammonia, Ammonium sulfate.
+Keywords: Potassium chloride, Thermodynamic analysis, Reaction mechanism, Hydrosulfates, Ammonia, Ammonium sulfate, Stoichiometric molar ratio.

 1. INTRODUCTION